Ad Noctum: Chapter 9

 “I signed on the dotted line.
 Got a leather outfit and personality disorder in return.”

-“Stop looking for reasons to dislike Telford,” Rush whispered, cracking his eyelids, making more of an effort to put his sentences together.
+“Stop looking for reasons to dislike Telford.”
+Rush cracked his eyelids and made more of an effort to put his sentences together.
 “It won’t work.
-He’s a very likable man.
-He managed to kill a Goa’uld barehanded before it could chew its way to your spine.
+He’s a likable man.
+He killed a Goa’uld barehanded before it chewed its way into your spine.
 Even I was impressed.”

-“Umm,” Volker said diplomatically, looking up at the ceiling, which was the only surface in the room not awash with gentle light.
-“Yeah, that didn’t really win him all that many points with me.”
+“Yeah.”
+Volker diplomatically looked up at the ceiling, the only surface in the room not glowing with gentle light.
+“That didn’t win him all that many points with me.”

-“Well there’s no accounting for taste,” Rush whispered, letting hie eyes fall closed.
+“Well there’s no accounting for taste.”
+Rush let his eyes fall closed.

 “You don’t like Telford,” Volker murmured.